-- Data processing equipment at a rate of 50.0% - Machinery and equipment at a rate of 20% - Land transportation vehicles (except railroads), with technology EURO IV, Tier II and EPA 2007 (to which the provisions of Supreme Decree No. 010-2017-MINAM apply), employed by authorized companies that provide transportation services for people and/or goods at the provincial, regional and national levels at a rate of 33.3%. - Land transport vehicles (except railroads) hybrid (with piston engine and electric motor) or electric (with electric motor) at a rate of 50%.
+- Data processing equipment at a rate of 50.0%. - Machinery and equipment at a rate of 20%. - Land transportation vehicles (except railroads), with technology EURO IV, Tier II and EPA 2007 (to which the provisions of Supreme Decree No. 010-2017-MINAM apply), employed by authorized companies that provide transportation services for people and/or goods at the provincial, regional and national levels at a rate of 33.3%.

+Land transport vehicles (except railroads) hybrid (with piston engine and electric motor) or electric (with electric motor) at a rate of 50%.

-Q. Exceptional Rules for the Suspension or Modification of the payment on account of Income Tax for the period August to December 2021
+N. Exceptional Rules for the Suspension or Modification of the payment on account of Income Tax for the period August to December 2021

-For the periods from August to December 2021, as stipulated in paragraph ii) of Article 85 of the LIR, the suspension of the payment on account of Income Tax may be maintained if the EEFF as of July is maintained the loss or modify the percentage if the calculation of the IR as of July 2021 turns out to be less than 1.5%.
+For the periods from August to December 2021, as stipulated in subparagraph ii) of Article 85 of the LIR, the suspension of the payment on account of Income Tax may be maintained if the EEFF as of July is maintained the loss or modify the percentage if the calculation of the IR as of July 2021 turns out to be less than 1.5%.

 In order to apply the suspension or modification of the payments on account for the aforementioned periods, the Fund shall be able to submit the PDT 625 as of July, respectively, as well as print the Income Statement as of such months and attach it to the Inventory and Balance Sheet Book.
-From the evaluation, if the Fund had modified the coefficient for the payments on account from August to December 2021, the result would have been higher than 1.5%; however, since the year was not yet closed, it was possible that said coefficient could be reverted and result in higher payments on account, therefore there was no change in the coefficient for the periods from August to December 2021.
+From the evaluation, the Fund did not require the presentation of the necessary documentation for the change of coefficient for the periods from August to December 2021.